dan1elt0m/binary-cookies-reader/README.md

 # Binary Cookies Reader

-This project provides a Python script to read and interpret binary cookie files.
+This project provides a CLI tool to read and interpret binary cookie files.
 The project is based on the cookie reader written by Satishb3

 ## Requirements